-Part 2 Local Plan Key Development Requirement How the Strategic Masterplan meets the Requirement Page No Land Assembly xxiii) Relocate the plant nursery, electricity substation, sewage works and Network Rail/ DB Schenker off site subject to the viability of such proposals and appropriate relocation sites being identified and secured.
-These are identified as constraints on Figure 17 (with the exception of the plant nursery, which is now derelict and not in need of relocation).
+Part 2 Local Plan Key Development Requirement How the Strategic Masterplan meets the Requirement Page No xxiiixxii) Relocate the plant nursery, electricity substation, sewage works and Network Rail/ DB Schenker off site subject to the viability of such proposals and appropriate relocation sites being identified and secured.
+These are identified as constraints on Figure 4716 (with the exception of the plant nursery, which is now derelict and not in need of relocation).
 The Key Fixes heading in Section 3 sets out the conclusion that it not currently viable to relocate the electricity substation or sewage works.
 The rail depot will only be relocated subject to an appropriate relocation site being identified and secured, and it being demonstrated that it is both feasible and viable.
-30-31, 40 Other Issues xxiv) The necessary remediation of land; and The SPD contains the Local Plan Part 2's requirement for this to be undertaken as appropriate prior to development.
-14 xxv) Flood and surface water mitigation required to ensure any development is appropriately protected from the risk of flooding.
+30-31, 40-28- 29, 38 Other Issues xxivxxiii) The necessary remediation of land; and The SPD contains the Local Plan Part 2's requirement for this to be undertaken as appropriate prior to development.
+14 - 13 xxvxxiv) Flood and surface water mitigation required to ensure any development is appropriately protected from the risk of flooding.
 The requirement for site-wide SuDS provision to be incorporated into the Green Infrastructure Framework Plan is set out within the Green Infrastructure section.
-46 Delivery · · Infrastructure requirements must be delivered at a rate and scale to meet the needs that arise from the proposed development, in accordance with the Infrastructure Delivery Plan.
+4 6 44 Delivery xxv) Infrastructure requirements must be delivered at a rate and scale to meet the needs that arise from the proposed development, in accordance with the Infrastructure Delivery Plan.
 Development proposals must contribute proportionately towards the delivery of those infrastructure items set out in this policy and in the Infrastructure Delivery Plan.
 Detail on proposed infrastructure scale, contribution and phasing for the site is set out in the Infrastructure Delivery chapter within Section 5: Delivery.
-74
+74 72

+Appendix B

-Appendix B PART 2 LOCAL PLAN POLICIES
+PART 2 LOCAL PLAN POLICIES